ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://youtu.be/A9MJ73C0f-M
 - https://youtu.be/Pkj6tpPThvg

+# How to get NiloToonURP full source code?
+If you or your company/organization/team needs:
+- latest full source code (with all detail comments and notes, NOT Obfuscated code, NOT .dll)
+- latest user document
+- perpetual royalty-free commercial license
+- every future update
+- (optional) we set up your character models's rendering in the best way possible for you, using NiloToonURP
+- (optional) tech support
+- (optional) your project-specific customization and support

+of NiloToonURP for your URP project, please send the following info to nilotoon@gmail.com
+- name (your personal name or your company/organization/team's name)
+- a google account email for gaining permission to download all NiloToonURP files in google drive
+- any public website that shows your/your company/organization/team's work or public media

 # NiloToonURP user's creations (public media, not NDA contents)
 (we only provided NiloToonURP's download permission + tech support, we didn't work on these creations directly)